 All Purpose Flour (APF).
 A bleached white powder made from the endosperm of the wheat.
 There is no urgent need to stock any other flour than APF.
 Pizza fanatics have become a bit weird about their flour choices, matching them to oven temps, using bread flour at lower temps, APF for medium temps, and 00 (double ought) for higher temps.
 I find that all purpose flour (APF) works fine, no extra inventory necessary.
+About 12% protein.

 Cake Flour.
 A bleached white flour, this has the lowest gluten content of wheat flours so it is used for light products like sponge cake.
+About 8%.

 Gluten Free Flour.
 A blend of non-wheat starches such as rice flour, tapioca starch, and potato starch.

 Yeast, baking powder, and baking soda are all leaveners, which means they burp a lot.
 The make carbon dioxide gas (CO2) when you make or bake batters and doughs.
 The gases help the dough or batter rise and creates air bubbles making the final product puffier, lighter, and airier.